top of page

 Budeshuri

 Cousin of Saperavi.
-In past times both grape varieties was always planted together in one vineyard.
+In past times both grape varieties were always planted together in one vineyard.

-Intense and deep wine with aromas of ripe blackberry, vanilla, lack cherries, black currant leaves, hints of black plum.
+Intense wine with aromas of ripe blackberry, vanilla, black cherries, black currant leaves, and hints of black plum.

 High acidity, big integrated tannins.